Comprehensive analysis of e-commerce consumer trends and preferences

-The IPC cross-border e-commerce shopper survey 2016 aims to provide a comprehensive analysis of the trends and drivers shaping cross-border e-commerce from the perspective of online consumers.
+The IPC cross-border e-commerce shopper survey 2017 aims to provide a comprehensive analysis of the trends and drivers shaping cross-border e-commerce from the perspective of online consumers.

 - Delivery and tracking expectations (e.g. expected speed of delivery from particular regions, relative importance of tracking at various stages)

 Access to the research findings is restricted to IPC members.
-To access the reports, please log in to our extranet via the 'Login' box in the top-right corner of this page.
+To access the reports below, please log in to our extranet via the 'Login' box in the top-right corner of this page.
 If you do not have an account yet, please register here.
 Should you have any issues logging into your account, registering or accessing the documents, please contact us at firstname.lastname@example.org.